EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 contexts and of those databases containing a high percentage of _read-only historical tables_.

-Barman implements incremental backup through a global/server option called `reuse_backup`, that transparently manages the `barman backup` command.
+Rsync incremental backups can be enabled through a global/server option called `reuse_backup`, that transparently manages the `barman backup` command.
 It accepts three values:

 - `off`: standard full backup (default)
-- `link`: incremental backup, by reusing the last backup for a server and creating a hard link of the unchanged files (for backup space and time reduction)
+- `link`: file-level incremental backup, by reusing the last backup for a server and creating a hard link of the unchanged files (for backup space and time reduction)
-- `copy`: incremental backup, by reusing the last backup for a server and creating a copy of the unchanged files (just for backup time reduction)
+- `copy`: file-level incremental backup, by reusing the last backup for a server and creating a copy of the unchanged files (just for backup time reduction)